Ibn al-Nadim: Biography

 Others among his wide circle of elites were Ali ibn Harun ibn al-Munajjim (d.
 963), of the Banu Munajjim and the Christian philosopher Ibn al-Khammar.
 He admired Abu Sulayman Sijistani, son of Ali bin Isa the "Good Vizier" of the Banu al-Jarrah, for his knowledge of philosophy, logic and the Greek, Persian and Indian sciences, especially Aristotle.
 The physician Ibn Abi Usaibia (d.
-1273), mentions al-Nadim thirteen times and calls him a writer, or perhaps a government secretary.
-Al-Nadim's kunya 'Abu al-Faraj' indicates he was married with at least one son.
+1273), mentions an-Nadim thirteen times and calls him a writer, or perhaps a government secretary. an-Nadim's kunya, "Abu al-Faraj", indicates he was married with at least one son.

-In 987, Ibn al-Nadim began compiling al-Fihrist (The Catalogue), as a useful reference index for customers and traders of books.
-Over a long period he noted thousands of authors, their biographical data, and works, gathered from his regular visits to private book collectors and libraries across the region - including Mosul and Damascus - and through active participation in the lively literary scene of Baghdad in the period.
+In 987, Ibn an-Nadim began compiling al-Fihrist (The Catalogue), as a useful reference index for customers and traders of books.
+Over a long period he noted thousands of authors, their biographical data, and works, gathered from his regular visits to private book collectors and libraries across the region, including Mosul and Damascus, and through active participation in the lively literary scene of Baghdad in the period.